ym1085/terraform-for-ECS/README.md

 # Terraform ECS

-> Terraform을 활용해 AWS VPC, Subnet, ECS 환경을 구축하기 위한 리포지토리 입니다.
+> A repository for building AWS VPC, Subnet, and ECS environments using Terraform.

 ## Project Tech Spec